Holes in My Shoes: Summary

 Jack Beers (1910–2009) was known as "New York City's Strongest Boy".
-Beers eventually became "jack of all trades" - a strongman, a self-taught structural engineer (working on most of NYC's iconic buildings), built Radio City Music Hall, indirectly shortened WW2 through an invention of his, put the spire on the Empire State Building, trained show boxers, and acted in over 200 films.
+Beers eventually became "jack of all trades" - a strongman, a self-taught structural engineer, built Radio City Music Hall, indirectly shortened WW2 through an invention of his, put the spire on the Empire State Building, trained show boxers, and acted in over 200 films.

-He grew up in extreme poverty in the Lower East Side of New York City, born in his parents cold water apartment on East 6th Street.
+Beers grew up in extreme poverty on the Lower East Side of Manhattan, born in his parents' cold water apartment on East 6th Street.
 His parents were Jewish immigrants from Austria.
 He sold newspapers on the corner of Avenue B and 10th Street and played in Tompkins Square Park.
 Beers and his siblings took many jobs as kids to support the starving family.
 They had potatoes and potato soup every day.
 They gathered fallen coal from the coal truck to keep the house warm.
-He had 3 brothers - Manny, Julius and Hy, and one sister, Lilian.
+He had 3 brothers: Manny, Julius and Hy, and one sister, Lilian.

 Beers trained from a young boy in Tompkins Square Park.
 While working for a weight training company, he met one of its board members, Jack Dempsey.
 He went to Coney Island as a teenager and studied under Warren Lincoln Travis.
 At 17 he was performing shows in clubs and theaters, most famously at The Lambs Club near Times Square, performing to film stars of the time.
 He was on the cover of New York City newspapers and was labelled as "New York City's Strongest Boy".